Difference-in-Differences Estimators When No Unit Remains Untreated: Applications

 \paragraph{No group is untreated, but our test that there is a QUG is not rejected.} $D_{g,t}>0$ for $t\geq 2001$, so we follow Section \ref{sub:testQS} to test the null that $\underline{d}=0$, against $\underline{d}>0$. $D_{2,(1)}=0.020$, $D_{2,(2)}=0.024$, and $T =6.150$.
 Therefore, the null is not rejected (p-value$=0.140$).

 \paragraph{Nonparametric event-study estimators are insignificant.} The blue line of Figure \ref{fig:pierce_and_schott} below shows nonparametric event-study and pre-trend estimators, and their BCCIs, computed as described in Sections \ref{sub:estimation_WAS} and \ref{sub:extensions}.
-For instance, at $t=2001$ (resp. $t=2002$, $t=2004$...), the event-study estimator is computed as $\widehat{\beta}^{\text{np}}_{\widehat{h}_G^*}$, defining the outcome variable as $Y_{g,2001}-Y_{g,2000}$ (resp. $Y_{g,2002}-Y_{g,2000}$, $Y_{g,2004}-Y_{g,2000}$...).
-The 2001, 2004, and 2005 event-study estimators are insignificant, and only the 2002 estimator is significantly negative: using nonparametric estimators, there is not very strong evidence that eliminating a potential tariff spike on Chinese imports reduces US employment.
+The 2001, 2004, and 2005 event-study estimators are insignificant, and only the 2002 estimator is significantly negative: using nonparametric estimators, there is no strong evidence that eliminating a potential tariff spike on Chinese imports reduces US employment.
 Note that in view of the small sample size ($G=103$), the nonparametric estimators lack power in this application, and they cannot rule out large effects, especially in 2004 and 2005.
 Those estimators probably have more power when computed on the authors' proprietary dataset, which has 315 industries.
 This dataset is built from the Longitudinal Business Database, which can only be accessed from a US Federal Statistical Research Data Center.